 Once you exit the Arrival Hall on the 1st floor, walk to the left past the taxi stand.
 You may see a few airport workers standing in line waiting for the bus.
 It will be a white bus and will look similar to the picture below.

 The bus will not have a number.
 Just ask the driver if she goes to Avenue Joyeros.
 Otherwise, ask one of the Cuban colleagues waiting at the bus stop.
 The wait can be anywhere between 5 to 30 minutes for the bus.
 Ensure you have local pesos or else you will be wasting money if you put 1 CUC.
 The driver will not give you any change.
-If you don’t have local pesos and the exchange office runs out, just ask a local to change 1 CUC to pesos.
+If you don’t have local pesos and the exchange office runs out (sometimes, they do not have local pesos), just ask a local to change 1 CUC to pesos.
 If you can get 20, that should work.
+The driver normally does not provide change to foreigners.
 Drop the peso into the coin holder and sit back and relax until Joyeros Avenue, which will be about 10 minutes away.

 For some reason Step 1 fails, then the bus stop has changed!
 In that case, start over from the Arrivals Hall and walk right out of the airport past the exchange office and into the parking lot.
 Beyond the parking lot, there is a building with a restaurant.
 Walk past this building and you will be on a two-lane road.
 At this point, you are OUTSIDE of the airport.
 Ask anyone on the street about the bus stop or just wait at the street.
 There is no need to cross the street.
 You will be heading towards the domestic terminal, which is Terminal 1.
 If you are waiting by the street, don’t worry.
 You can flag down the bus.
 While you are waiting, there may be random cars or taxis running by.
 They will try to pick you up, but don’t bother wasting your time.
 Hitchhiking does not work well in Cuba.
 Since they get paid so little, they will most likely demand some kind of monetary payment.
 Once you get on the bus, get off at Joyeros Avenue.